MGrove3/Code-Louisville-Project/README.md

-directions for downloading the site:
+directions for downloading the site